Sleep (album): Related releases

 New sequences and selections from Sleep were part of a free sleep music and meditation timer mobile app for iOS, introduced to help users sleep, meditate, and focus.

 In April 2020, the documentary Max Richter's Sleep was released.
 Directed by Natalie Johns, the film follows Richter and Mahr performances during the album's tour including an open-air concert in Los Angeles, and includes performance footage from Berlin, Sydney, and Paris, as well as behind-the-scenes footage.

 In March 2023, Sleep: Tranquility Base EP was released, with new versions of themes from Sleep.
 It was titled after the Tranquility Base on the Moon.
 Further remixes by Kelly Lee Owens and Alva Noto followed.

 In January 2024, a "faded" edition of Sleep was released on streaming platforms.

-In March 2024, Sleep: Piano Edition digital EP is set to be released, with three extended reimagined tracks for solo piano, performed by Richter himself.
+In March 2024, the Sleep: Piano Edition digital EP was released, with three extended reimagined tracks for solo piano, performed by Richter himself.

 For the 10th anniversary of Sleep, on 5 September 2025, Richter released a hypnagogia-themed sequel entitled Sleep Circle.
 The double-album's release was accompanied by two London shows.